-The Spires in Salisbury works with children who have social, emotional and emerging mental health needs.
+The Spires in Salisbury works with children and young people who have social, emotional and emerging mental health needs.
 We are proud of our school, the pupils and the values that underpin all our work here:

 S – Strive